 Classes are offered in communities throughout Rutherford and Polk counties, in industries, and on both the Spindale and Polk campuses.
-Mornings, afternoons, and evenings classes are available.
+Morning, afternoon, and evening classes are available.
 There is no registration fee.
 There is a charge of \$7.50 for the GED test.